zm711/NeuralAnalysis/README.md

 ```

 The `zero_point` is the time_bin in which the stimulus starts.
-I prefer plotting with some baseline meaning that the first bin with stimulus is not 0, but for example bin 20.
+I prefer calculating with some baseline in `allP` meaning that the first bin with stimulus is not 0 (start of baseline), but for example bin 20.
 The event_len will be the final bin of the stimulus in this case, eg bin 80.
 For relief in this example I start at bin 80 and go to the final length of bins for example 100.
 For onset, I do only a subset of bins etc. For two sub periods you just generate a list of 4 numbers.
 Currently 4 time points (ie two time periods) are the max you can do for the sorter dict.

 #### Running `plot_z`.
 Once this is done for generating responsive neurons just run as
 ```python